roman-bagdasarian/Classifying-Quantum-Phases-of-Matter/README.md

 # Classifying Quantum Phases of Matter

 A challenge hosted by **Classiq Technologies** and **DuQIS** (Duke Quantum Information Society) as part of the FLIQ Hackathon.
-Participants will apply **quantum machine learning** to distinguish between different phases of quantum matter using measurement data obtained in randomized bases.
+Participants will apply **quantum machine learning** to distinguish between different phases of a Rydberg atom system using measurement data obtained in randomized bases.

 ## Challenge Summary